 That way, you can proceed with the utmost confidence without relying on fabled lore and legend.

 If you want to try oil pulling with edible and safe oil, then don’t let us stop you!

 It’s okay and even fun to experiment with oil pulling.
 But please never neglect small dental issues that can snowball into serious health problems.

 The truth is that countless people swear by oil pulling.
 While the benefits aren’t proven, there’s no reason to think that the practice is without merit.

 Do you love the idea of experimenting with oil pulling?
 Then go for it!
 See if you can notice a benefit in how your mouth looks and feels.

 Of course, oil pulling is never a replacement for regular dental checkups, brushing, and flossing.

 If you wish to get the most from your oil pulling endeavors, then it’s always best to consult with a dental care provider.
 That way, you can receive the proper council from an expert with proven dental care experience, strategies, and techniques.

 If you need a dental consultation or wish to inquire about your dental health, then we’ve got you covered without the stress or second-guessing.
-You can always contact our friendly and no-pressure team for more information or to make an appointment click here
+You can always contact our friendly and no-pressure team for more information.

 We invite you with open arms to share your dental concerns, ask for help, or come in for a visit.